ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ### The sys package

 The [sys package](https://github.com/jeroen/sys#sys) is a small powerful package (mostly C code without dependencies) to run commands.
-The package is designed to mimic `system2` but the internals are more sophisticated to give better control over the running process.
-For example we can use a callback function to handle stdout/stderr text _immediately while it is being printed by the program_, and finally return the exit code for the process:
+The package is designed to mimic `system2` but the internals are very different to provide more control over the running process.

+Instead of combining all input in a large shell command that writes output to files in disk, sys invokes the target program directly, and manages input and output by creating in-memory pipes between R and the child process.
+This makes it possible to use callback functions to handle output from the program immediately while it is being printed, and finally return the exit code for the process:

 ```r
 res <- sys::exec_wait("whoami", std_out = function(x){